cbdavis/RSemanticMediaWikiBot/README.md

 <pre>
 # default - will not overwrite existing parameter values that are already set
-errorDFEntries = writeDataFrameToPageTemplates(dataFrame, bot)
+errorDFEntries = writeDataFrameToPageTemplates(dataFrame, bot, editSummary="what the bot is doing")

 # overwrite existing values
-errorDFEntries = writeDataFrameToPageTemplates(dataFrame, bot, overWriteConflicts=TRUE)
+errorDFEntries = writeDataFrameToPageTemplates(dataFrame, bot, overWriteConflicts=TRUE, editSummary="what the bot is doing")
 </pre>